stefward23/DevOps/Sessions/Session_8_Apache_Setup_Pt.2_01.17.2025.md

-# PT.2 Configuring Apache proxy for Flask Application
+# PT.2 Apache Setup for Reverse Proxy (Flask Application)

 # Deploy Apache container and connect it with Flask container.